CMMC Phase One started November 10! Here's everything you need to know.

 Firstly, it is important for them to understand their exposure level to Federal Contract Information (FCI) and Controlled Unclassified Information (CUI) data, as this will help guide them in choosing the appropriate CMMC level for their business.

-For example, a small business with 1-5 employees may want to start at CMMC Level 1 with no DFARS 7012 requirement, as this is relatively easy to meet compared to higher levels of compliance.
-On the other hand, companies that handle CUI and FCI should be aware that achieving CMMC Level 2 or higher will require a significant investment in people, process and technology.
+For example, a small business with 1-5 employees handling FCI but not CUI may want to start at CMMC Level 1 with no DFARS 7012 requirement, as this is relatively easy to meet compared to higher levels of compliance.
+On the other hand, companies that handle CUI and FCI should be aware that achieving CMMC Level 2 or higher will require significant investment in people, process and technology.

-Small businesses should ensure they do not sign a contract including the DFARS clauses unless they plan on meeting the requirements.
-(If you have a contract with the DFARS clause and you need help, speak with one of our experts.)
+Small businesses should ensure they do not sign a contract including the relevant DFARS clauses unless they plan on meeting the requirements.
+(If you have a contract with the relevant DFARS clauses and you need help, speak with one of our experts.)

 Understanding DFARS Clauses